ghzeni/blockgame-guide/README.md

 various types of loot too.

 >Logging
-Can be leved up by chopping down trees.
+Can be leveled up by chopping down trees.

 >Archaeology
 Leveled by breaking blocks that are broken faster with a shovel.